 When it comes to lead generation, social media has become one of the useful tools businesses use for this undertaking.
 It makes sense since the numbers do not lie – 58% of marketers attest that they have experienced massive sales boost through their lead gen efforts in social media.

-These numbers are not confined to a specific industry but also for those in the healthcare industry.
-Technology has presented healthcare providers many ways and channels to reach their clients.
+These numbers are not confined to a specific industry but also to those in the healthcare industry.
+Technology has presented healthcare providers with many ways and channels to reach their clients.
 The increase of mobile apps and the widespread use of wearable technology has caused a significant shift in how the healthcare industry interact with their patients, not only on social media but also on other digital channels.

 However, all these impressive statistics and technology are nothing if you don’t have a concrete lead generation strategy.
 So let’s start talking about proven techniques and strategies to keep you rolling:

 First Things First – Listen!

 Complaints, suggestions, comments – they are everywhere no matter what your profession is.
 These complaints and suggestions might be valid or not, but it doesn’t matter.

 Because you can use them in various ways to improve your lead generation strategy.
 These feedbacks and complaints can give you valuable insights into what your patients (and even detractors) are thinking.

 When you encounter them, learn to read between the lines to what they’re saying.
 Maybe the complaint was not really about your product.
 Perhaps they were pissed off because your customer service team was not able to answer their question or address their concern.

 Also, take note of how many people are complaining about the same thing.
 If there are, look into it to find out if there is cause for worry.

 Using the insights you got from customer complaints and feedback, address them on your social media.
 You can: